The "Brough" Coat of Arms

 "five swans" coat of arms by a number of Brough families in

-blood, adoption, inheritance, occupation, land ownership or something
+based on blood, adoption, inheritance, occupation, land ownership or something

 else, is presently being researched.